Group Well Child Care for Mothers with Opioid Use Disorder

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on care for mothers with opioid use disorder, so it's likely you can continue your current treatment.

-Is group well child care safe for mothers with opioid use disorder?
+What evidence suggests that group well child care is effective for mothers with opioid use disorder?

 Neera Goyal, MD